74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 And we should preface this in particular, just like the next little bit here is if you are listening to this with young children or somewhat squeamish, perhaps you should

+kind of fast forward this for a couple minutes.
 But violence is a very intimate part of Colombian culture, and it gets a lot more twisted during La Violencia.

 And I'm not trying to assert here that Colombians are violent, right?

 That is not what I'm saying, but I'm saying that violence is kind of part of the social fabric of the country, in particular in this period.
+And it's theatrical in many ways, right?

 You have a tremendous amount of mutilation, obviously, sexual violence.

 You have horrific displays of this in the countryside, where you'd have, you know, heads that are put up on pikes along the road.
+It's kind of medieval, isn't it?
+It is, yeah.

 And, you know, I think many people have probably heard of the Colombian necktie, right, as this pretty gruesome kind of display of violence.

-And it gets its origin during La Violencia, where this particular gang kind of comes up with almost a signature, like a cut that they would do on victims to display their own power.
+And it gets its origin during La Violencia, where this particular gang kind of comes up with almost almost a signature, like a cut that they would do on victims to display their own power.

-And here it is basically making a slice in the neck and then pulling the victim's tongue out through the slice.
+And here it is basically making a slice in the neck and then pulling the victim's tongue out through the slice. to resemble

 a necktie.
+Okay.

-The joke,
+The joke.

-Colombians have a joke that says God made the land so beautiful, so rich in every natural way, that it was unfair to the rest of the world.
+Gordon calls it off.
+Colombians have a joke that says God made the land so beautiful, so rich in every natural way that it was unfair to the rest of the world.

 And he had even the score by populating it with the most evil race of men.
+Right.

 So, speaking of evil men, Colombia is kind of a bandit country in some ways.

 The geography makes the place very hard to govern.
+Lush jungles, very mountainous.

-It is a pretty unique place in that even very recently, there are corners of Colombia that are basically untouched by kind of modern civilization, right?
+It is a pretty unique place in that, even very recently, there are corners of Colombia that are basically untouched by kind of modern civilization, right?

 It is one of the few places in the world where new species are still found.